-The grow-out phase for kelp in Alaska typically lasts 5-7 months and begins with taking the seeded lines from the hatchery and unspooling them on their grow lines.
+The grow-out phase for kelp in Alaska typically lasts 5-7 months and begins with taking the seeded lines from the hatchery and unspooling them on grow lines.
 Farmers regularly survey their sites to perform any required maintenance, monitor effective growth, and determine the right timing for a successful harvest.

 Seeding method